martinisoft/katacoda-scenarios/breaking-down-the-monolith/s1/step4.md

     ...
 ```

 Now that we have cleaned that up, let's restart the services so we can start seeing a few traces.
-You can type or click on `application_reload`{{execute T1}} to do this now which will take a little time.
+You can type or click on `application_reload`{{execute interrupt T1}} to do this now which will take a little time.